openstack/networking-generic-switch/CONTRIBUTING.rst

 The `Ironic developer quickstart <https://docs.openstack.org/ironic/latest/contributor/dev-quickstart.html>_` has some relevant information -- particularly on unit testing with tox, integration testing with devstack, and other information that may be useful for GenericSwitch developers.
-As the documentation is written targetting Ironic, it should only be used as a general guideline.
+As the documentation is written targeting Ironic, it should only be used as a general guideline.